-

 I have been able to explore that we have four types of knowing;

-In health, we have focused on policies, procedures and facts rather than wisdom considering life experience, reflection, active open mindedness and situational awareness to enable the balancing of view points, appreciate context and provide the aspiration to improve through mastery.
+In health, we have focused on policies, procedures and facts rather than wisdom, life experience, reflection, active open mindedness and situational awareness to enable the balancing of view points, appreciate context and provide the aspiration.

 INSANITY – Doing the same thing over and over again and expecting different results.
 Albert Einstein

-• Participation safety – ensures that everyone is empowered to contribute
+- Participation safety — everyone feels able to contribute meaningfully.

-• Challenger safety – creates an environment where we can speak up and challenge the status quo.
+- Challenger safety — individuals can question decisions and challenge the status quo without fear.

-We have recognised from The Francis Report about Mid Staffordshire NHS Foundation Trust to the latest Ockenden Report about Shrewsbury and Telford Hospital NHS Trust and their maternity services, that we have consistently delivered some areas of poor care.
+We have recognised from The Francis Report about Mid Staffordshire NHS Foundation Trust to the latest Ockenden Report about Shrewsbury and Telford Hospital NHS Trust and their maternity services, that we consistently deliver poor care.
 We have identified the importance of culture and that this is the bedrock of good practice, but we seem unable to move to a new way of working.

 With a lens of new understanding, we can build on the foundations of EBM to form a new model of best practice which we have called Participation Centred Care where we merge personalised medicine and participation, organisational development and distributed wisdom and systems theories and philosophy with greater understanding of the totality of the statistical bell curve and celebrate our outliers narrative to inform our practice.